Mothers’ Views of Mental Health Support

 How did you get my name and address?

-National Records of Scotland gave your name and address to us along with some background information about you and your child’s father from your child’s birth certificate, such as your ages and whether you were employed or married at the time.
-They randomly selected 11,500 women from their records of all those who registered a new birth in 2022.
-Use of the birth registration records for this research study was approved by the Health & Social Care Public Benefit and Privacy Panel of NHS Scotland.
+Public Health Scotland gave your name and address to us along with some background information about you and your child’s father from your child’s birth certificate, such as your ages and whether you were employed or married at the time.
+They randomly selected 11,500 women from their records of all those who registered a new birth between October 2022 and September 2023.
+Birth registration records were checked against your health records to ensure your correct address was used.
+Use of the birth registration and health records for this research study was approved by the Health & Social Care Public Benefit and Privacy Panel of NHS Scotland.

 Can I take part if I can’t complete the online survey?